 Teacher and student (and anyone else) must wear masks in the teaching studio.
 Bring your vaccination card with you to your first lesson.
 For other COVID-19 protocols, please visit the COVID-19 page.

 Loose clothes and fabrics that stretch are best for an AT lesson.
 Alexander Technique does not demand athletic movement, but it requires that your head, neck, limbs and joints be free.
-You may find it helpful to take off your shoes, and you will need to remove your hat, or any other head coverings - your teacher's hands must be able to make contact with your head.
+You will be asked to take off your shoes, and you will need to remove your hat, or any other head coverings - your teacher's hands must be able to make contact with your head.

 Be prepared to stretch your mind.
-Alexander Technique really isn't quite like anything else.
-To fully appreciate how it works, you will need to open yourself to new experiences and not assume that AT can be understood by comparison with something you are already familiar with (Feldenkreis, yoga, massage, chiropractic treatment, meditation, or other modalities).
+Because Alexander Technique really isn't quite like anything else.
+To fully appreciate how it works, you will need to open yourself to new experiences and not assume that AT can be understood by direct comparison with something you are already familiar with (Feldenkreis, yoga, massage, chiropractic treatment, meditation, or other modalities).

 You will need to put aside the demands and distractions of everyday life for about 45 minutes while the lesson is being conducted.
 Turn your cell phone off.
-You will also need to repeat this quieting process for two fifteen- to twenty-minute "lie-down" sessions per day (your homework).
+You will also need to repeat this quieting process for two twenty-minute "lie-down" sessions per day (your homework).

-Bring back questions from your life experience to ask your teacher.
+Bring back questions from your life experiences with AT to ask your teacher.
 Experiment.
 It never gets boring, and the more willing you are to try things out, in lessons and in life, the more you will learn and enjoy your new discoveries and abilities.